 11.6

-"Members in good standing", "each member of record entitled to vote" and "members entitled to vote" are defined as members not indebted to the Club as defined in Article IX and as members not on suspension as defined in Article Ill, Section 3.8.
+"Members in good standing", "each member of record entitled to vote" and "members entitled to vote" are defined as members not indebted to the Club as defined in Article IX and as members not on suspension as defined in Article III, Section 3.8.

-by-laws
+11.7

+The board of Directors will maintain a procedures manual to include at a minimum a Sexual Harassment Policy, a Fiduciary Oversight Policy and any other information or procedures deemed necessary by the Board of Directors for the proper operation of the club.